MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs

-\paragraph{Self-play training of LLMs.} The great success of achieving superhuman performance in multi-agent games~\citep{silver2016mastering,vinyals2019grandmaster,berner2019dota} has spurred the use of self-play to train LLMs by playing with themselves.
-Some work~\citep{chen2024self,wu2024self} combines game-theoretic property of self-play to overcome intransitivity of human preference in LLM alignment.
+\textbf{Self-play training of LLMs.} The great success of achieving superhuman performance in multi-agent games~\citep{silver2016mastering,vinyals2019grandmaster,berner2019dota} has spurred the use of self-play to train LLMs by playing with themselves~\citep{zhang2024survey}.
+Some work~\citep{chen2024self,wu2024self} combines the game-theoretic property of self-play to overcome the intransitivity of human preference in LLM alignment.
 Another line of work~\citep{meta2022human,xu2023language,xu2025learning} uses self-play to improve the strategic ability of LLM agents in specific games.
-The most relevant work to ours is SPAG~\citep{cheng2024self} and SPIRAL~\citep{liu2025spiral}, which also train LLMs via self-play and show generalization to reasoning tasks.
-However, these work focuses on zero-sum game and show generalization in single-agent evaluation.
+The most relevant work to ours is SPAG~\citep{cheng2024self} and SPIRAL~\citep{liu2025spiral}, which also train LLMs via self-play to show generalization to reasoning tasks.
+However, this work focuses on zero-sum games and considers generalization in single-agent evaluations.
 In contrast, our work consider both cooperative and competitive games and demonstrate generalized improvement in multi-agent systems. \rebuttal{As a concurrent work to ours, SPIRAL also addresses the heterogeneity of player roles in advantage estimation and introduces a Role-Conditioned Advantage Estimation (RAE), analogous to our agent-specific normalization.
 We advance this finding by revealing that role separation is only critical in games with distinct return distributions between players.}